hariananthan/react-baremin/README.md

 Open the root directory(one in which **package.json** file is in) and run the command
 > npm install

-Wait for all the dependencies to get installed :clock1:.
+Wait for all the dependencies to get installed. :clock1:

 Once done run the command
 >npm run dev

-Open **localhost:9000** to see your app running.  :fire:
+Open **localhost:9000** to see your app running!  :fire:

+PS, hit the :star: if you like it.